Defusing Difficult Staff Behaviours Seminar

 Conflict can arise at any time, particularly in the often stressful environments of health care.
 Strategies for avoiding aggression are essential, but what do you do when it escalates anyway?
 During this session, we will cover the skills for dealing with challenging behaviour through the principles of conflict management.
 It includes:

 - Mindful management of conflict

 - Noticing exceptions to the problem

-- Solution Focused Response to aggression
+- A solution-focused response to aggression

 - Managing the conflict outcome

 2:45pm - Afternoon Tea and Coffee